-- 1) Introduction to Embedded Systems, by: Shibu K. V., Publisher: Mcgraw hill - 2) The AVR microcontroller and Embedded Systems, by: Muhammad Ali Mazidi, Sarmad Naimi, Sepehr Naimi.
-Publisher: PHI - 3) Arduino Cook book, by: Michael Margolis, Publisher: O'Reiliy Media, Inc.
+- 1) Introduction to Embedded Systems by shibu K V mcgraw hill - 2) The AVR microcontroller and Embedded Systems by muhammad Ali Mazidi, SarmadNaimi, SepehrNaimi - 3) Arduino Cookbook by Michael Margolis Published by O'Reiliy Media, Inc..

-- 1) System Design: A Unified Hardware/Software Introduction, by: Frank Vahid and Tony D. Givargis, Publisher: Addison Wesley, 2002. - 2) Computers as Components by: Wayne Wolf, Publisher: Morgan Kaufmann, 2001
+- 1) System Design: A Unified Hardware/Software Introduction by Frank Vahid and Tony D. Givargis, Addison Wesley, 2002. - 2) Computers as Components by Wayne Wolf, Morgan Kaufmann, 2001 - 3) Embedded C programming and the ATMEL AVR by Barnett, cox and o'cull, Thomson

-3) Embedded C programming and the ATMEL AVR, by: Barnett, Cox and O'Cull, Thomson Publisher: Cengage [G] LIST OF EXPERIMENTS TO BE PERFORMED UNDER THIS SUBJECT HEAD (IF APPLICABLE)
+[F] LIST OF EXPERIMENTS TO BE PERFORMED UNDER THIS SUBJECT HEAD (IF APPLICABLE)